Font Psychology: How to Pick the Right Typeface for Your Brand

 While shapes and colours are the primary design elements that convey emotions in artworks, typography can also help express the same feelings, albeit subtly.

 Different styles of typography evoke different feelings from the reader.
-Marketers use this technique to make their target audience feel a certain way about their brands—this is called font psychology.
+Marketers use this technique to make their target audience feel sure about their brands—font psychology.

 Before we get into font psychology and why it is essential, it is best to discuss what fonts are.